IDCI-Consulting/HelloWorldBundle/templates/contents/blog/en/environment-php-mysql.md

 ![Go](/images/blog/pma_go.png "Validate")

 <p class="notice question" markdown="1">
 The access URL to your phpMyAdmin is different according to your operating system or your configuration.
-With Debian system and others (Ubuntu, etc), it accesibles from the URL http://localhost/phpmyadmin.
+With Debian system and others (Ubuntu, etc), it accessible from the URL http://localhost/phpmyadmin.
 </p>

 You could also execute theses SQL requests by replacing **user** by the user name you want to create and *** by the password: